 Contractors have certain responsibilities and it’s important the contractor (and their construction team) understands what these are.
 These obligations include:

 - Managing and supervising the project to ensure it is successful and:

-- Is completed on time, unless the project is delayed by causes that the contractor had no control over and reasons which the contractor couldn’t have been expected to allow for.
+- It is completed on time unless the project is delayed by causes that the contractor had no control over and reasons which the contractor couldn’t have been expected to allow for.

 - Meets the required quality standards.

 - Complies with the local, state and national specifications.

 - Has no safety or environmental incidents and complies with all safety regulations as well as the client’s requirements outlined in the contract document.

 - Meets all the contractual requirements in the contract document.

 - Ensuring they have adequate resources with the required skills to successfully complete the work in accordance with the construction schedule.

 - Protecting existing services and utility lines.